NimbleArchitect/termtyper/README.md

 ### Windows

-you will need git mingw and golang installed then run the following to build
+you will need git mingw golang and git for windows installed then run the following to build
 ```
     set GCO_ENABLED=1
     go build -ldflags="-H windowsgui"